olcf/olcf-user-docs/systems/rhea_user_guide.rst

 File systems
 ------------

-The OLCF's center-wide Lustre\ :sup:`®` file system, named `Spider <../file-systems/#spider-the-centerwide-lustre-file-system>`_, is available on Rhea for computational work.
-With over 26,000 clients and 32 pb of disk space, it is one of the largest-scale Lustre\ :sup:`®` file systems in the world.
+The OLCF's center-wide Lustre\ |R| ` file system, named `Spider <../file-systems/#spider-the-centerwide-lustre-file-system>`_, is available on Rhea for computational work.
+With over 26,000 clients and 32 pb of disk space, it is one of the largest-scale Lustre\ |R| file systems in the world.
 An NFS-based file system provides `User Home storage areas <../file-systems/#user-home-directories-nfs>`__ and `Project Home storage areas <../file-systems/#project-home-directories-nfs>`__.